 He even spoke of two friends, one very successful in his career, and one who never quite achieved the same success, despite having most of the same circumstances.

-He speculated that the other friend never achieved great success because he had received a large inheritance.
+Andy speculated that the other friend never achieved great success because he had become indpendently wealthy from a large inheritance.
 He wasn’t under as much pressure to achieve because he didn’t need to.

 Money Magnifies Stupidity

-It’s very easy to become lazy and unproductive when you have way more money than you need.
+It’s extremely easy to become lazy and unproductive when you have much more money than you need.
 So I get Andy’s logic as to why he made that choice.

 But let’s look at the flip side of the debate.